What is edge computing and why does it matter?

 Its adoption was, however, fired up by the arrival of private 5G.
 Although this enables the transmission of high volumes of data at speed, it’s logical and more cost-effective to process much of that data at the edge.

-Edge computing is one of the drivers of the convergence of IT and OT, especially in situations where it makes sense to pursue the cost savings inherent in this approach.
+is one of the drivers of the convergence of IT and OT, especially in situations where it makes sense to pursue the cost savings inherent in this approach.
 If you have a lot of data being generated in a factory or a warehouse and you carry all that data into the cloud, it is going to be expensive.

 Also, if your factory relies entirely on cloud connectivity and your internet connection fails, it will grind to a halt.
-But with edge computing in place, you can keep running your factory to a large degree even without an active internet connection.
+But with in place, you can keep running your factory to a large degree even without an active internet connection.

 The manufacturing industry is taking the lead in adopting this new technology.
 Manufacturers have found multiple new use cases for it, including computer vision, which holds benefits for automated stocktaking, quality checks and more – although uptake can be slow, depending on the cost.